Work out the sum insured for your house

 Engage a professional.

-Depending on your circumstances, it may be more appropriate to use the services of a valuer, architect, builder or quantity surveyor to help work out a sum insured amount.
-They would need to provide an insurance valuation for rebuild purposes rather than a market valuation and ensure they take into account additional costs such as council fees and demolition costs.
-To locate a professional in your area, refer to your local directory.
+Depending on your circumstances, it may be appropriate to use the services of a qualified professional to help work out a sum insured amount.
+They would need to provide an insurance valuation for rebuild purposes rather than a market valuation.

-Valuers are commonly used in the financial services industry, primarily to provide market valuations for mortgages.
-They are also trained to provide insurance valuations for rebuild purposes.
+Valuers are commonly used in the fianancial services industry, primarily to provide market valuations for mortgages.
+Some are also trained to provide insurance valuations for rebuild purposes, but may not have the level of qualification or ecperience as a quantity surveyor.

 The Property Institute website provides more information on the use of a valuer to determine your sum insured.